bghende/bghende.github.io/_pages/electronics.md

 ---

 Development of a complete embedded solution requires knowledge of electronic systems in order to interface to the outside world.
 In my designs, I utilize COTS modules and daughter cards whenever possible to speed development and reduce risk.
-I use AUTODESK EAGLE for schematic capture and PCB layout.
+I use Autodesk EAGLE for schematic capture and PCB layout.
 I also have a working knowledge of a modern electronics laboratory and am well versed in electronics troubleshooting techniques and tools.

 ## Design Skills
 * Custom test boards